ma-chengyuan/RedUtils/README.md

-# RedUtils --  a utility plugin that helps minecraft (digital) redstoners debug, profile and refine their designs!
+# RedUtils --  a utility plugin that helps redstoners debug, profile and refine their circuits!

 (The plugin is coded in a rush, the code is a total mess.
 It works though :))